RonaldAllanRivera/traderai.live/README.md

   - Frictionless password UX: simple passwords allowed, a one-click generator, show/hide toggle, and a tooltip.
   - Public login/logout with `/login` and `POST /logout`.
   - Password reset (forgot/reset) and change password pages.
+  - Client-side validation on sign-up (plain JS, no Inertia):
+    - Email regex with debounced live checks (200ms) and green check icons.
+    - Phone is deliberately lenient for conversions (accepts 6–14 digits).
+Inline errors on blur/submit only.

 - Dashboard
   - Minimal dashboard at `/dashboard` under the landing layout.